MahaSundaresan/HCI/README.md

 # HCI
-Introducing Machine Learning to Non-majors
+Introducing Machine Learning to Non-Majors Using An Interactive Machine Learning Tool ( Google's Teachable Machine)